moves-rwth/storm-project-starter-python/README.md

 python stormpy_starter/check.py --model examples/die.pm --property examples/die2.pctl
 ```
 The answer should be yes.

+## Try out in browser
+You can also try out the starter project in your browser by using this [Binder link](https://mybinder.org/v2/gh/moves-rwth/storm-project-starter-python/master?filepath=notebooks%2Fstormpy_starter.ipynb) which starts an interactive Jupyter notebook.

 ## What is next?
 You are all set to implement your own tools and algorithms on top of stormpy.